Esri/arcgis-runtime-samples-android/java/viewshed-geoelement/README.md

 * AnalysisOverlay
 * GeodeticDistanceResult
 * GeoElementViewshed
-* GeometryEngine.DistanceGeodetic (used to animate the vehicle)
+* GeometryEngine.distanceGeodetic (used to animate the vehicle)
 * ModelSceneSymbol
 * OrbitGeoElementCameraController